RedX1000/OpenLogger/README.md

 ### Miscellaneous Toggles
 1. Reroll detection: Determines whether rerolls should be detected or not when capturing clues.
 When on, rerolls trigger a rollback of the previous reward and logs the new rewards.
 2. Lag Detection: Determines whether lag should be detected when scanning clues.
 When on, it will try to rescan it again.
-It cannot detect if the last item was unscanned, so if it doesn't scan it, rollback and try again.
+In the event that it does not capture everything due to lag, perform a manual rollback and try again.
 3. Multi button prevention: Prevents the user from accidentally double-logging a clue by disabling the capture button when autocapture is on and when the plugin is trying to capture a clue.

 ## Potential and planned updates & Releases